ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 ----------------------

-The |sdk| is a Python package that helps developers in the process to create a Plugin for |alfasim|, to use this tool it's necessary to have a Python Interpreter with at least version 3.6.
+The |sdk| is a Python package that helps developers in the process to create a Plugin for |alfasim|, to use this tool it is necessary to have a Python Interpreter with at least version 3.6.
 For more details on how to install Python `check the official docs <https://www.python.org/downloads/>`_.

 .. note::